choefele/CCHMapClusterController/README.md

 }
 ```

+Use `CCHMapClusterController`'s `maxZoomLevelForClustering` property if you want to guarantee that each cluster annotation on the map will have one unique location when being zoomed in.

 #### Showing callout accessory views for unclustered annotations only

 This can be achieved by setting up the accessory views and then controlling their display status via the `canShowCallout` property.